gchumillas-dev/dom-node/README.md

 DomNode
 =======

-A library for manipulating and traversing XML documents in an easy and intuitive way.
-This library was inspired by the [jQuery](https://jquery.com/) library and borrows some interesting ideas, like chaining.
+A library to manipulate and traverse XML documents in an easy and intuitive way.
+This library was inspired by the [jQuery](https://jquery.com/) library and borrows some interesting ideas.

 Installation
 ------------